sayeemabdullah/React-Cribsheet/README.md

 ```

-There is another way of doing that, we can simply convert into an arrow function as it does not rebind `this` function but inherit it.
+There is another way of doing that, we can simply convert it into an arrow function as it does not rebind `this` function but inherit it.
 So the code will be like below :

 ``` js